How to use gzip and bzip2 Linux commands Explained

 #bunzip file_a.bz2

-To decompress the file file_a.gz, you can use anyone command from the following commands.
+To decompress the file file_a.gz, you can use any command from the following commands.

 #gzip -d file_a.gz